 Step 1.
 Download and save SQLite file

-The upper part of the workflow begins with the Manual trigger.
+The top part of the workflow starts with the Manual trigger.

 1. The HTTP Request node downloads a Chinook example database as a zip archive;

-2. Compression node extracts the content via decompress operation;
+2. The Compression node extracts the content using a decompress operation;

 3. Finally, the Read/Write Files from Disk node saves the .db file locally.

 Step 2.
-Receive a chat message and load the local SQLite file
+Receive the chat message and load the local SQLite file

 The lower part of the workflow is a bit more complex, let’s take a closer look at how it works.